FAQ

 Q: Do you offer the same connectivity as the Windows built-in SSTP client?

 In most cases we provide the same connectivity as the official client.
-All standard authentication methods provided by Windows Server RRAS are supported.
+All password and certificate-based authentication methods available in Windows 11 are supported.

 If you think you might have a special case, please discuss with us.